-OWL continues to expand their programs and the facility through public donations and the support of companies who provide sponsorships, materials, and supplies.
+OWL continues to expand their programs and the facility through public donations and the support of companies who provide monetary donations, sponsorships, materials, and supplies.
 We undertook development of a Wildlife Museum to enhance the educational programs and to increase public awareness of raptors, their habitat, and the environmental impact people have on the natural world and OWL offers Onsite and Offsite education programs for a variety of different groups.
 Groups can visit OWL to learn about raptors and the environment in our Schoolhouse and have the chance to view our Front Education Birds or we can come to you with an OWL Educator and two of our glove trained Raptor Educational Ambassadors.

 OWL regularly accepts work experience and veterinary students from various provinces and even from other countries.
 The students obtain practical skills in raptor rehabilitation, including raptor medical care, handling, and husbandry.